top of page

 Elections don’t need to be a zero-sum game.
 Instead of voters being forced to choose between two polarizing options in a winner-takes-all battle, what if we embraced a negotiation-based model that aimed for consensus?

 Smartsettle introduces a transformative approach.
 It's not just a voting tool — it's a decision support system that facilitates optimized consensus using powerful algorithms.
+It works by allowing participants to rate their preferences across multiple issues and uses visual blind bidding to uncover trade-offs that satisfy everyone’s highest priorities without forcing public compromise.
 In polarized environments, it can help opposing parties move beyond stalemates and toward solutions that reflect the collective will more fairly and intelligently.

 Derek Muller explains how most voting systems are fundamentally flawed due to Arrow's Impossibility Theorem.
 However, he points out that rating systems — where voters score candidates rather than rank or select just one — can sidestep these paradoxes.
 That’s exactly the principle behind Smartsettle’s decision-making engine.